brev/numenta-web/numenta.com/pages/blog/2013/02/11/super-bowl-neuroscience.md

 type: post
 ---

-I'm slowly recovering from the disappointing 49er loss to the Ravens in the Superbowl.
+We are slowly recovering from the disappointing 49er loss to the Ravens in the Superbowl.
 For those who watched it, it was a tremendously exciting game.
 In fact the events of the last few minutes had a significant effect on our Sparse Pool result!